neoforged/governance/discord-roles.md

 These roles will be assigned for 6 hours maximum and require approval of a Steering Council member.

 #### Medium privilege roles
-There is currently one medium privilege role:
+There is one medium privilege role:
 - Channel Manager

 These roles will be assigned for 12 hours maximum and require an approval of a moderator